sasszz/habithero/ROADMAP.md

 <hr>

 There is a lot I wish I could have gotten to, but due to the time constraint, I prioritized main functionality and building a UI optimized for the browser.
-I would definitely go back and refactor the code to be more uniform, such as changing `px` to `rem` and standardizing all CSS to Tailwind variables.
-I also wish I could have implemented additional database schemas and functionality.
+I would definitely go back and refactor the code to be more uniform, such as changing `px` to `rem`, standardizing all CSS to Tailwind variables and ordering imports in the same way with an ESLint rule.
+I also wish I could have implemented additional database schemas and API functionality.
 I am confident that with more time I would have been able to implement the other types of Records.

-Overall, I'm very proud of this application, as I have never worked with Prisma and GraphQL prior and I have a working prototype.
+Overall, I'm very proud of this application, as I have never worked with Prisma and GraphQL prior and yet I was able to create a working prototype.
 I also see that my frontend skills have greatly improved, as I have learned which technologies are industry standard and are best to use.

-With that being said, I compiled a list of tasks I would continue to work on if I had more time
+With that being said, I compiled a list of tasks I would continue to work on if I had more time!

 <hr>